 Ships to: Worldwide

 Good to Know: If you have multiple grade school children in your household, they can each set up an online account for free for working on their apps.
 There's no need to purchase multiple subscriptions!

 Also Good to Know: You need a computer for your kids to work on; Bitsbox's interface won't work on a tablet or phone yet.

 Here's a look at some of the cards.
-I like that each project seems to have a whole card dedicated to it, whereas in the old book each project might only have one page.
-That leaves room for more tips and tricks.
-I just worry about kids this age keeping track of the cards.
 Every project contains the code for the kids to copy to make their app work.
 Additionally, there are snippets of info such as "What's a Flag?" that help explain what the child has just copied, plus little challenges to see if the child understands the code well enough to alter the app a little.
 This technique works really, really well!